Siena rewards everyone who visits, whether you have one day in Siena or five. We know, because we’ve done both.

 With one day in Siena, I recommend starting with the Panorama of the New Cathedral (also called the Facciatone and the Unfinished Façade).
 Only a limited number of people can visit the terrace at a time, so there is usually a long, slow-moving line to do this.

-To avoid spending a long time in this line, go first to the Cathedral Museum as soon as possible (opening time is generally at 10 am but hours vary by season and day of the week, get updated hours here) and go right to the upper level, to get in line for the Panorama.
+To avoid spending a long time in this line, go first to the Cathedral Museum as soon as possible (opening time is generally at 9:30 am April through October, but hours vary by season, get updated hours here) and go right to the upper level, to get in line for the Panorama.

 On a visit to the Panorama, you will visit two levels.
 Here are the views.